-1. Need score
+A. Needs score

-Need scores use publicly available data from the U.S. Census Bureau's American Community Survey to measure poverty, housing, and economic development needs.
+Needs score use publicly available data from the U.S. Census Bureau's American Community Survey to measure poverty, housing, and ED needs.
 These statistics are used to rank all eligible Non-Entitlement Jurisdictions and the rankings are translated into numeric scores.
 Need scores summarize the severity of a community's need for a specific Activity relative to other communities.
 The Department prepares the need scores and will provide the scores as Appendix A to this NOFA.

-2. Activity readiness
+B. Activity readiness

 Activity readiness is an indicator of Applicant preparedness for Activity implementation.
 Applicants are expected to have necessary contracts and subrecipient agreements in place at the time of application submittal.
 Fully executed contracts and agreements will score higher than draft contracts and agreements.
-Applicants that will not be using contracts or subrecipient providers to carry out the Activity and will instead use Applicant staff, must clearly document that staff have the experience and capacity necessary to successfully complete the Activity.
-Documentation will include position description(s) for the identified staff, resumes or Curriculum Vitates for each staff person involved in the implementation of the Activity, organizational chart, and estimated workload.
+Applicants that will not be using contracts or subrecipient providers to carry out the Activity and will instead use Applicant staff must clearly document that staff have the experience and capacity necessary to successfully complete the Activity.
+Documentation will include position description(s) for the identified staff, resumes, or Curriculum Vitae for each staff person involved in the implementation of the Activity, organizational chart, and estimated workload.